ddvniele/ddvniele/README.md

-# 🧢 hi!
+# 🤾🏻 hi!
-i'm Dan. i study programming at school (and i'm also a self-taught)
+i'm Dan, i study programming at school (and i'm also a self-taught)

 ## 🖋 i can write
 - C# (learning at school)